 Key Duplicate Error

 This error appears when you are using a private key which has already been used.
-A private key and CSR can only be used ONCE.
+A private key and CSR must only be used ONCE.

 Order State Has Already Been Changed